nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Async configuration

-Quite often you might want to asynchronously pass your module options instead of passing them beforehand.
-In such case, use `forRootAsync()` method, that provides a couple of various ways to deal with async data.
+You may want to pass your repository module options asynchronously instead of statically.
+In this case, use the `forRootAsync()` method, which provides several ways to deal with async configuration.

-First possible approach is to use a factory function:
+One approach is to use a factory function:

 ```typescript
 TypeOrmModule.forRootAsync({